What Is Scapular Dyskinesis?

 When to See a Physician

-The pain medicine specialist or medical acupuncturist can assess scapular dynamics, identify associated conditions (subacromial impingement, tendinopathy), and design an integrated treatment plan that combines medical acupuncture with targeted neuromuscular rehabilitation.
-When necessary, the physician may request imaging and electromyography to rule out long thoracic nerve injury.
+A pain medicine specialist or medical acupuncturist can assess scapular dynamics, identify associated conditions (subacromial impingement, tendinopathy), and design an integrated treatment plan combining medical acupuncture with targeted neuromuscular rehabilitation.
+When necessary, the physician may order imaging and electromyography to rule out long thoracic nerve injury.

 Frequently Asked Questions About Scapular Dyskinesis

-Scapular dyskinesis is any visible alteration in the position or motion of the scapula during arm elevation.
-It is not an isolated diagnosis, but a clinical finding that indicates dysfunction in muscular coordination.
-A winged scapula is a more severe and specific form, generally caused by long thoracic nerve injury with profound serratus anterior weakness.
+Scapular dyskinesis is any visible alteration in scapular position or motion during arm elevation.
+It is not an isolated diagnosis but a clinical finding indicating dysfunction in muscular coordination.
+A winged scapula is a more severe, specific form — generally caused by long thoracic nerve injury with profound serratus anterior weakness.
 In functional dyskinesis, the pattern is more subtle and responds well to neuromuscular rehabilitation; in true winged scapula from nerve injury, surgical treatment may be necessary.

-The most common symptoms include pain between the scapulae (interscapular), pain with overhead activities, visible prominence or asymmetry of the scapulae, clicking or crepitus during scapular movement, sensation of weakness or instability in the shoulder, and rapid fatigue of the region.
+The most common symptoms include interscapular pain, pain with overhead activities, visible scapular prominence or asymmetry, clicking or crepitus during scapular movement, a sense of shoulder weakness or instability, and rapid fatigue in the region.
 Dyskinesis is frequently aggravated by prolonged computer work, throwing sports, and kyphotic posture.

-The diagnosis is clinical and observational.
+Diagnosis is clinical and observational.
 The physician visually evaluates scapular motion during arm elevation and lowering.
-Specific tests include the Scapular Assistance Test (SAT), in which the examiner manually assists scapular rotation — pain improvement confirms scapular contribution; the Scapular Retraction Test (SRT); the Lateral Scapular Slide Test (LSST) with measurement of asymmetry; and the wall push-up test to assess winging.
+Specific tests include the Scapular Assistance Test (SAT), in which the examiner manually assists scapular rotation — pain improvement confirms scapular contribution; the Scapular Retraction Test (SRT); the Lateral Scapular Slide Test (LSST), which measures asymmetry; and the wall push-up test to assess winging.
 Imaging studies do not diagnose dyskinesis but assess associated conditions.

 Treatment is fundamentally conservative, based on neuromuscular rehabilitation in three phases: motor control and body awareness (0-3 weeks), scapular stabilization with progressive load (3-6 weeks), and functional integration (6-12 weeks).
-Key exercises include push-up plus, prone I/T/Y/W, wall slides with liftoff, and rowing with an elastic band.
-The physician coordinates treatment and can combine medical acupuncture for pain control and neuromuscular facilitation.
+Key exercises include push-up plus, prone I/T/Y/W, wall slides with liftoff, and elastic-band rows.
+The physician coordinates treatment and can add medical acupuncture for pain control and neuromuscular facilitation.

-Medical acupuncture acts in two complementary ways: first, it treats myofascial trigger points in the upper trapezius, levator scapulae, and rhomboids, which maintain the cycle of pain and dysfunction; second, low-frequency electroacupuncture can facilitate the activation of inhibited muscles such as the serratus anterior and lower trapezius.
-By reducing pain and facilitating muscle recruitment, acupuncture allows the patient to progress more rapidly through the rehabilitation exercise program.
+Medical acupuncture acts in two complementary ways: first, it treats myofascial trigger points in the upper trapezius, levator scapulae, and rhomboids that sustain the pain-dysfunction cycle; second, low-frequency electroacupuncture can facilitate activation of inhibited muscles such as serratus anterior and lower trapezius.
+By reducing pain and facilitating muscle recruitment, acupuncture lets the patient progress more rapidly through the rehabilitation exercise program.

-A typical cycle consists of 6 to 10 sessions, performed 1-2 times per week, in parallel with the exercise program.
-The response varies according to chronicity and the presence of associated conditions (such as subacromial impingement).
+A typical cycle consists of 6 to 10 sessions, performed 1-2 times per week, alongside the exercise program.
+Response varies with chronicity and associated conditions (such as subacromial impingement).
 The medical acupuncturist assesses individual response — trigger points with multiple taut bands may require additional sessions.
 Acupuncture is always complementary to neuromuscular rehabilitation.

-Yes, functional scapular dyskinesis (from muscle imbalance) responds very well to targeted neuromuscular rehabilitation.
-Most patients show significant improvement in 6 to 12 weeks of adequate treatment.
-Maintenance of scapular stabilization exercises and postural adaptations at work are important to prevent recurrences.
+Yes — functional scapular dyskinesis (from muscle imbalance) responds very well to targeted neuromuscular rehabilitation.
+Most patients show significant improvement within 6 to 12 weeks of adequate treatment.
+Maintaining scapular stabilization exercises and postural adaptations at work is important to prevent recurrences.
 In athletes, bilateral dyskinesis may represent a physiologic adaptation to the sport and does not necessarily require treatment.

 Yes.
-Scapular dyskinesis alters the scapulohumeral rhythm, reducing the subacromial space and increasing compression on the rotator cuff tendons and the bursa.
+Scapular dyskinesis alters the scapulohumeral rhythm, reducing the subacromial space and increasing compression on the rotator cuff tendons and bursa.
 This predisposes to subacromial impingement syndrome, rotator cuff tendinopathy, and labral injury.
-Correcting the dyskinesis is frequently necessary for the success of treatment of these shoulder conditions.
+Correcting dyskinesis is frequently necessary for successful treatment of these shoulder conditions.
 Observational studies report that most patients with chronic shoulder pain show some degree of dyskinesis.

-See a physician if you have shoulder or interscapular pain that persists for more than 4 weeks, progressive difficulty elevating the arm, visible scapular asymmetry, or if prior treatment for shoulder pain did not produce improvement.
+See a physician if you have shoulder or interscapular pain lasting more than 4 weeks, progressive difficulty raising the arm, visible scapular asymmetry, or if prior treatment for shoulder pain did not improve symptoms.
 Seek urgent care if there is sudden loss of strength in the arm or pronounced scapular winging after trauma or surgery.
-The pain medicine specialist or medical acupuncturist can assess scapular dynamics and design an integrated treatment plan.
+A pain medicine specialist or medical acupuncturist can assess scapular dynamics and design an integrated treatment plan.

 Related Reading